-Our Shea Olein, Butyrospermum parkii, is true liquid shea butter, not a solvent extracted shea oil.
+Our Shea Olein, Vitellaria paradoxa (AKA Butyrospermum parkii), is true liquid shea butter, not a solvent-extracted shea oil.

 The two most prevalent natural fatty acids in shea butter are stearic acid and oleic acid.
 Stearic acid is solid at room temperature and oleic (the major fatty acid in olive oil) is liquid at room temperature.
 If cold pressure or gentle heat is applied, the oleic liquid portion will melt first and can be separated out.

-Shea Olein is a valuable ingredient in cosmetics due to its high content of unsaponifiables, the most healing fraction.
 Shea olein penetrates quickly and is great for dry skin and damaged hair.
-It is believed to have exceptional nourishing, protective and reparative properties, which may help with aging and/or irritated skin.
+It is believed to have exceptional nourishing, protective, and reparative properties, which may help with aging and/or irritated skin.
 It also makes an excellent massage oil and leaves hair feeling healthier and more manageable.

 LATEX: Shea butter contains natural latex.
 Although it is not exactly the same as the sap-like latex extract from the Rubber Tree (Hevea brasiliensis), it is very similar in chemical composition.
 Although the quantities of latex in shea butter are small, this natural latex is responsible for the sealing property that shea butter has that may aid in protecting skin from UV sun rays.